Breaking Up Is Hard (For Business Owners) To Do

 N.B.
 The reference throughout this article to divorce or marriage breakdown is intended to include the breakdown/dissolution of a Civil Partnership and the reference to spouse is intended to include civil partner.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our family law team can advise and represent you in matters regarding your business in a divorce settlement.
-Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.
+Please contact us on 01903 229 999 or by email at email@example.com for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.